GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-02-24-jar-heuristics.md

 ### The simple jar command

 To create a simple jar file you compile your code (or part of it) in some folder.
 Then you can use ```jar -cf myApp.jar *```.
-A jar file that contains all the files in the current directoryin the correct directory tree, is placed in the current directory.
+A jar file that contains all the files in the current directory in the correct directory tree, is placed in the current directory.
 In the jar file a META-INF folder is placed at the root with in it a MANIFEST.MF file.
 This file contains some information, but not the name of the class with main in it.
 If the jar is meant as a working program that can be run, it won't because of that.

 ### Flags